 The list of key services subject to the general rules expands to include the Business Development Bank of Canada, the regional economic development agencies and all services provided by Service Canada centres and passport offices.

 The 2021 Census data were published in 2022.
-Federal institutions have until 2024 to implement the new rules in effect.
+Federal institutions had until 2024 to implement the new rules in effect.

 © Library of Parliament